Death's Gambit

 Death's Gambit is a side-scrolling action role-playing game developed by White Rabbit and published by Adult Swim Games.
 It was released for Windows and PlayStation 4 in August 2018.
+An expanded edition of the game titled Death’s Gambit: Afterlife released in September 2021 for Windows and Nintendo Switch, in November 2021 for PlayStation 4 and in May 2022 for Xbox One.

 Gameplay

 Death's Gambit is a side-scrolling action role-playing game featuring Soulslike and Metroidvania elements.
 The game is presented from a 2D perspective with a pixel art aesthetic.

 Development and release

 Death's Gambit was developed by independent studio White Rabbit.
 The primary inspiration for the gameplay of Death's Gambit was Metroidvania games.
 The development team also wanted to integrate systems from games and series they enjoyed playing such as Castlevania, Dark Souls, and Shadow of the Colossus.
 Castlevania games were also an influence for game's art direction, as well as Superbrothers: Sword & Sworcery EP.

 The game was published by Adult Swim Games and was released for Windows and PlayStation 4 on 14 August 2018.